LINBIT/drbd-juju-charm/README.md

 # Overview

 DRBD is a software-based, shared-nothing, replicated storage solution mirroring the content of block devices (hard disks, partitions, logical volumes etc.) between hosts.
+The DRBD software defined storage (DRBD SDS) solution provides mirrored block devices (logical volumes).

-DRBDmanage is an abstraction layer which takes over management of logical volumes (LVM) and management of configuration files for DRBD.
-Features of DRBDmanage include creating, resizing, and removing of replicated volumes.
-Additionally, DRBDmanage handles taking snapshots and creating volumes in consistency groups, and creating and deleting snapshots.
+Its DRBD Manage layer creates configuration files for the lower level DRBD Linux kernel driver and manages logical volumes (LVM).
+Features of DRBD Manage include creating, resizing and removing of replicated volumes.
+Additionally, DRBD Manage handles taking snapshots and creating volumes in consistency groups, and creating and deleting snapshots.

 This can be used in High-Availability setups as well as high-performance cloud-storage; see the links below for more details.